Universal initial state preparation for first quantized quantum simulations

 To summarize, we have presented a universal, fault-tolerant protocol for symmetry-adapted state preparation in first quantization.
 Exploiting the Jordan--Schwinger homomorphism, we have identified number-conserving second-quantized operators with their first-quantized action and obtained an equivariant bijection between Fock occupations and $\mathfrak{su}(d)$ weight states within the Schur--Weyl decomposition.
-This enables the preparation of arbitrary polynomial-size superpositions of particle configurations via block-encoding an LCU over encoded Schur labels, followed by an inverse quantum Schur transform, with time complexity $\mathrm{poly}(L, N, d, \log \epsilon^{-1})$.
-Resource estimates place the Toffoli-equivalent cost within the same order of magnitude as leading first-quantized pipelines.
-Beyond state preparation, our framework suggests three avenues to further advance quantum simulations in first quantization: (i) a universal, coherent quantization transform that toggles on-device between second and first quantization; (ii) block-diagonalization and potential fast-forwarding of first-quantized Hamiltonians using the quantum Schur transform (e.g., \cite{burkat2025quantumpaldustransformefficient,Gu2021}); and (iii) Schur-basis algorithms exploiting the Wigner--Eckart theorem, for example to factor matrix elements and shrink measurement budgets.
+This enables the preparation of arbitrary polynomial-size superpositions of particle configurations via a deterministic, write--erase preparation of encoded Schur labels, succeeding with unit probability, followed by an inverse quantum Schur transform, with time complexity $\mathrm{poly}(L, N, d, \log \epsilon^{-1})$ for the BCH variant and $\mathrm{poly}(L, N, \log d, \log \epsilon^{-1})$ for the KB variant.
+Resource estimates employing both inverse Schur transforms place the Toffoli-equivalent cost within, and in the KB case frequently below, the budgets of leading first-quantized pipelines, with the two constructions offering a complementary space--time trade-off across the $(N,d)$ landscape.
+Beyond state preparation, our framework suggests several avenues to further advance quantum simulations in first quantization: (i) a universal, coherent quantization transform that toggles on-device between second and first quantization; (ii) block-diagonalization and potential fast-forwarding of first-quantized Hamiltonians using the quantum Schur transform (e.g., \cite{burkat2025quantumpaldustransformefficient,Gu2021}); (iii) Schur-basis algorithms exploiting the Wigner--Eckart theorem, for example to factor matrix elements and shrink measurement budgets and (iv) asymptotic improvements on algorithm \ref{alg:universal_prep} by dropping universality in favor of particle statistics dependent operations.
 These advances broaden the scope of first-quantized simulation across chemistry, materials, and fundamental physics.